mt-akar/bottom_nav_layout/README.md

 | Stack | 0 | 0->1 | 0->1->2 | 0->2->1 | 0->2 | 0->2->0 | 0->2 |

 ### ReplaceTabStack
-This is similar to [the naive example given at flutter docs](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html)
+This behavior is similar to the behavior in [the `BottomNavigationBar` example given at flutter docs](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html)

 This behavior is used by a lot of applications.
 This is also Cupertino default behavior.